 Diamond Head State Monument, off Diamond Head Rd. between Makapu‘u and 18th aves., encompasses a 761-foot-high volcanic crater.
 The name derives from the volcanic crystals that 19th-century sailors mistook for diamonds.
 The Hawaiian name is Lē‘ahi.
 A steep .8-mile trail from the crater floor to the summit rim affords a panoramic view of Waikīkī.
 The .75-mile Fort Ruger Pathway runs along the exterior slope of the monument and offers rest stops and picnic areas.

-The walk to the site includes a 99-step stairway and may be difficult for the physically impaired.
+The walk to the summit includes a 99-step stairway and may be difficult for the physically impaired.
 Restrooms are available at the crater floor park.
 Allow 2 hours minimum for the hike.
 The park is busiest between 9 and noon.
 When the parking lot fills up, vehicle traffic may be turned away.
 Wear comfortable walking shoes and a hat.
-Drinking water is available, but bringing an additional supply is recommended.
+Drinking water is available at the trailhead, but bringing an additional supply is recommended.